So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 So, utilities on, obviously you need at the very least power on just so you can see what the heck is going on inside the house.

-You know, if the tenant left anything behind, you know, that obviously needs to be removed.
+You know, if the resident left anything behind, you know, that obviously needs to be removed.

-And I’ve never seen a case where, you know, debris needed to be removed and it wasn’t a tenant charge.
+And I’ve never seen a case where, you know, debris needed to be removed and it wasn’t a resident charge.

 Same thing for cleaning, right below it and then clean the carpets.

 So, yeah.
-And this is a picture of basically everything that was left by the tenant.
+And this is a picture of basically everything that was left by the resident.

-We didn’t charge them for…the tenant for anything on the outside of the house.
+We didn’t charge them for…the resident for anything on the outside of the house.

-I wouldn’t expect the tenant to pressure wash.
+I wouldn’t expect the resident to pressure wash.
 You know, that’s also a recommended repair.

 So, it’s going to help give the house curb appeal, basically, look like a new house.